SELF-MANAGING YOUR

 Communication is an art and when done well it provides a foundation for positive relationships and fewer disagreements.
 Communication methods are both verbal and non-verbal and good communication requires an understanding of how different people communicate, as well as improving your own level of communication.

-What are the 5 key methods of communication?
+Make use of the 5 key methods of communication?

 1. Verbal: the spoken element of communication between two or more people.